 The Role of the Dreamer & The Falseness of Civilization

-December 24, 2010 § 31 Comments
+December 24, 2010 § 32 Comments

 “We are the music-makers, and we are the dreamers of dreams.”

-We live in a world of dead men’s dreams.
-Our reality, the society that has been conditioning our perception from the day of our birth, is a construction built on a construction built on ideas from other minds, long dead.
+Our reality, the society that has been conditioning our perception from the day of our birth, is a construction built on a construction built on ideas from minds long dead.
 Their creations compose our world and make up the maps of our psyches, a collective human inheritance.

-Today, staring at a lit up red arrow traffic signal, waiting to get on the freeway, I was suddenly struck by my — and everyone’s — trance-like acceptance of the symbol.
-I noted how automatic my responses to the direction had been: I stopped calmly and waited until the light turned green, a perfectly reasonable thing to do.
-Except, in that moment, I felt unusually aware of the lab rat-like nature of my obedience.
+I noted how automatic my responses to the direction had been.
+I stopped calmly and waited for the light to turn green.
+A perfectly reasonable thing to do.
+Except, in that moment, I felt unusually aware of the lab-rat-like nature of my obedience.
 Stranger still, I realized I had never noticed the phenomenon before, because it had always been that way.

-Green light, go.
-Red light, stop.
-Yellow, slow down.
-It’s as if we are on a motorized conveyor belt with an array of endless arrows telling us where to go.
-Apart from the occasional miscalculation, our roads, our cities, our skies, run like the inside of a well-oiled machine.
+It’s as if we are placed on a motorized conveyor belt at birth, with an endless array of arrows telling us where to go.

 Our education starts young.
 We are groomed for the world: sit quietly, yield to authority and accept the consensus reality.
 Anything that falls outside of this perimeter is systematically dismissed.

-In a very basic sense, this rule-playing to survive is the only option given us.
-The alternative is homelessness, insanity.
+In a basic sense, this rule-playing to survive is the only option given us.
+The alternative is homelessness, insanity, exile.

-As we all know, but rarely stop to consider the wild absurdity of, part of the Education involves some very highly regarded paper notes printed by The System to represent worth.
 We are told that some of these notes are worth more than others.
 Some are worth enough to exchange for a yacht and others are worth enough for only a cup of coffee.
-The only difference between these two notes is the symbols on their faces.
+The only difference between these two notes is a symbol.

-I think despite our Education everyone has had the passing thought that we’ve been duped.
-As we all know, this Monopoly money isn’t even backed by its worth in gold anymore.
-Though gold has its own hollow ring—you can’t eat it and it provides no information, functioning solely as a signifier—at least it has a tangibility.
-But The System ran out of gold years ago, and just kept printing bills.
-So after spending all day at work we are given a handful of Monopoly money for our trouble.
-“Here ya go!” says The System, patting Its worker bee on the head.
-“Some nice crisp colored paper!”
+And gold has its own hollow ring—you can’t eat it.
+It provides no information, functioning solely as a signifier—at least it has a tangibility.
+But the System ran out of gold years ago, and just kept printing bills.
+So, after spending all day at work we are given a handful of Monopoly money for our trouble.

-Once we are equipped with our colored paper symbols, we are bombarded by advertisers who seek to steal our image of ourselves as we exist without their product, and sell it back to us “upgraded” in exchange for the paper notes we have earned with our labor.
+Once we are equipped with our colored paper symbols, we are bombarded by advertisers who seek to steal our image of ourselves as we exist without their product and sell it back to us, “upgraded,” in exchange for the paper notes we have earned with our labor.

-In this world of advertisers who steal our images of ourselves, of speedy soundbites and cheap entertainment, a newer/bigger/faster culture of diversion seems to be developing.
 Writer Nicholas Carr speculates that our constant Internet trolling is remodeling our brains, making it nearly impossible for us to give sustained attention to a long piece of writing.
 He posits that modern humans’ addiction to technology may be weakening our ability to engage in deep thought.

-Tests show that internet perusal activates the “seeker” instinct in man left over from foraging days, so that when a quest for online information is initiated, the promise of obtaining a new nugget of social interaction or trivia sets the dopamine flowing in our brains.
+Tests show that internet perusal activates the “seeker” instinct in humans, leftover from foraging days, so that when a quest for online information is initiated, the promise of obtaining a new nugget of social interaction or trivia sets the dopamine flowing in our brains.

 But research suggest that, chemically, the payoff is less exciting than anticipated.
-In affect, an obsessive loop can be activated, leaving us continually pressing the lever for another crumb.
+An obsessive loop can be activated, leaving us continually pressing the lever for another crumb.

-In our tick-tock world we are encouraged to function like clockwork, prescribed medication when we aren’t integrating well with society [See “The Politics of Normalcy”] and given our jollies at the “feelies.”
-To quote Jim Morrison:
+In our tick-tock world we are encouraged to function like clockwork, prescribed medication when we aren’t integrating well with society [See “The Politics of Normalcy”] and given our mollifying diversions in many forms.
+As Jim Morrison said:

 “We have been metamorphosised from a mad body dancing on hillsides to a pair of eyes staring in the dark.”